learning-zone/angular-basics/README.md

 1. What’s the difference between for..in and for..of?
 1. Why do we need provider aliases?
 And how do you create one?
 1. What's the difference between a TypeScript class and an interface?
 1. What's the expression context in Angular?
-Explain it with an example.
 1. What are a few subclasses of @Injectable?
 1. What are HTML attributes and DOM properties; and how are they related?
 1. What is the NgForTrackBy directive?